16, February 2017

 (11) Security compliance – Unlike earlier times when large organizations were targets for threat attacks, now smaller organizations fall in the same radar because they are easier to target.
 The barriers to implementing, managing, and using threat detection systems and address regulatory compliance requirements are higher for SMBs than larger organizations.

-The advent of hosted and cloud technologies is a welcome boon for the SMB contact center.
+The advent of hosted and cloud based contact center technologies is a welcome boon for the SMB contact center.
 Not only are they are popular with SMBs because of cost efficiency, but because they offer scalability, enable remote workforce, require minimal or in-house support, it widens the geographic base and allows small players to have a chance to compete with bigger organizations.